luongic/shopeereact/README.md

 Let check out lastest deploy at: [https://shopeeredux.netlify.app/]

 About this project:
-Update from the first version only using HTML and pure CSS, I already using React, React-redux and axios to call API product from DummyJSON for this version
+Update from the first version only using HTML and pure CSS.
+I already using React, React-redux and axios to call API product from DummyJSON for this version and some UI component from MaterialUI

 In the project directory, you can run: